turmoil2k/turmoil2k/README.md

 ## Rolling some credits of funny shit I saved
 Cleaned my whole bio only keeping the old credits I saved.
-Elite ball knowledge might required for some of the below references.
+being retarded might be required for some of the below references.

 - koalatf2: when in doubt kater it out
 - ["turmoil has to be sandbagger or something..." 💀💀💀](https://youtu.be/-ZrlzjahGR0?t=2358)